Travel details

 Esentepe

-In the morning, balloons float across the sky for a fantastical scene; in the evening, the rock faces turn red for a dramatic view.
+In the morning, balloons drifting through the sky create a fantastical scene; in the evening, the rock faces turn red, producing dramatic views.

-A soothing moment awaits where you can feel both the grandeur and tranquility of nature.
+You can feel both the grandeur and tranquility of nature, offering a soothing moment.

 [Japanese Guide]